radu-constantin/neighborhood-app.github.io/technical_decisions/main_language.md

 nav_order: 1
 ---

-During the initial planning phase of 'Neighbourhood' we debated between using JavaScript (which we were already familiar with) or switching to TypeScript.
+During the initial planning phase of _Neighbourhood_ we wavered between using JavaScript (which we were most familiar with) or TypeScript.
-JavaScript is a dynamically typed language, which means that variables are not assigned a specific data type when they are declared.
+The main difference between the two is that JavaScript is a dynamically typed language, which means that variables are not assigned a specific data type when they are declared.
 Instead, the type of a variable is determined at runtime based on the type of value it is assigned.
-In statically typed languages, each variable must be assigned a specific data type when it is declared, and functions must specify the type of value they return.
+In a statically typed language, like TypeScript, each variable should be assigned a specific data type when it is declared, and functions should specify the type of value they return.
-In order to make a decision we had to carefully weigh the pros and cons and see if taking the time to learn TypeScript will pay off during the project's development.
+In order to make a decision, we had to carefully consider the tradeoffs to determine if taking the time to learn TypeScript better would pay off during the project's development.

 ### Advantages of TypeScript